Blog

 1. Establish inclusive norms for board practices and behaviors

-The norms the board establishes are directly related to board performance.
-Defining norms brings clarity to the practices and behaviors the board will follow.
-While more informal than a governance model, it’s nonetheless a blueprint for how the board will act as a group — all the more important in modern, diverse boardrooms.
+The norms you establish define the practices and behaviors the board will follow.
+While norms are more informal than a governance model, they are nonetheless a blueprint for how the board will act as a group.
+Establishing inclusive norms becomes even more important in modern, diverse boardrooms.

-“As boards become diverse, the group think tends to exclude people and perspectives that are not part of a traditional board structure,” McKenzie says.
+"As boards become diverse, the groupthink tends to exclude people and perspectives that are not part of a traditional board structure," McKenzie says.
+In diverse boards, unspoken habits can unintentionally exclude perspectives that fall outside the traditional boardroom culture.
+To counter this, agree on a short set of norms, such as:

 Boards can break down exclusive structures by intentionally offering each board member an opportunity to share their perspective.

-2. Education: Stay on top of new risks, opportunities and best practices
+2. Stay on top of new risks, opportunities and best practices

 Keeping abreast of board management best practices is a best practice in itself.
-Digitally savvy boards recognize that issues like cybersecurity need to be front of mind.
-And as shareholder activism goes mainstream, activist investors have become unlikely heroes, driving campaigns that are “much more reflective of the world in which companies operate” and far more likely to inform board thinking than they were even a year ago.
+Digitally savvy boards recognize that issues like cybersecurity need to be at the forefront of their minds.
+And as shareholder activism goes mainstream, activist investors have become unlikely heroes, driving campaigns that are much more reflective of the world in which companies operate and far more likely to inform board thinking than they were even a year ago.

-As we look toward 2025, the world is a volatile place; digital threats are on the rise, the economy remains in flux and the regulatory landscape is shifting rapidly.
-But as Christine O’Donnell, Industry Analyst at Verdantix, noted in a recent report on the future of governance, risk and compliance (GRC) technology, good governance is a crucial underpinning for boards in an uncertain world.
-This good governance not only creates a strong foundation for effective global oversight but also, as she puts it, “increases resilience and competitiveness across diverse risk landscapes,” — both of which are vital to keeping pace with a changing outlook and shifting expectations as you tackle top issues facing GRC.
+As Christine O'Donnell, Industry Analyst at Verdantix, noted in a recent report on the future of governance, risk and compliance (GRC) technology, good governance is a crucial underpinning for boards in an uncertain world.
+This good governance creates a strong foundation for effective global oversight and "increases resilience and competitiveness across diverse risk landscapes," both of which are vital to keeping pace with changing regulatory requirements, including the Corporate Sustainability Reporting Directive affecting large EU companies and emerging AI governance frameworks worldwide.

 3. Re-orient existing directors